rtam97/C11-CompModNeuPlast/results/unit4/README.md

 ## 4.1 Synaptic Normalization

 In this exercise I implemented the homeostatic mechanism of synaptic normalization.
-Each weight for all excitatory and inhibitory (separately) synapses are adjusted every `t_norm` seconds by the following multiplicative rule:
+Each weight for all excitatory and inhibitory synapses is (separately) adjusted every `t_norm` seconds by the following multiplicative rule:

 `w(t+1) = w(t)*(1 + eta*(W_tot/sum(w) - 1))`